stewmckendry/peloton_solveIt/README.md

 An Android app that turns your Peloton Tread into a hands-free AI workstation.
 Run [SolveIt](https://solveit.fast.ai) while training — speak prompts via voice, get AI responses live in the app, and track your workout stats in real time.
 No Google services required.

+> **⚠️ Disclaimer:** This is a personal project.
+It uses a library reverse-engineered from Peloton's system software.
+Use at your own risk.
+Not affiliated with or endorsed by Peloton.
+Intended for personal use only.

 ---

 ## What It Does